BulizhnikGames/discord-music-bot/README.md

 APP_ID=<application id of your bot>

 TOOLS_PATH=<path to the folder with ffmpeg and yt-dlp (leave empty if ffmpeg and yt-dlp are located in PATH)>

+LOGS_PATH=<path to folder with logs from servers (if you leave this variable empty, logs will be printed in StdOut)>

 #Redis configuration (if you don't need DJ mode, leave empty)
 DB_URL=